openedx/edx-platform/docs/course_authors/source/establish_grading_policy.rst

     .. image:: Images/course_outline_set_grade.png
        :width: 600
+       :alt: Image of the assignment type for a subsection

 From the Subsection page, click the text next to the **Graded as** label, then select a grading policy from the popup menu:

     .. image:: Images/subsection_set_grade.png
        :width: 600
+       :alt: Image of the assignment type on the subsection page

 See :ref:`Establish a Grading Policy` for more information.